jackyliang/Drexel-Shaft-Protection/README.md

 3. Alternatively, set up a scheduled task 5 ms after your time ticket i.e. `7:30:00:50 AM` on your favorite operating system

+Note: If this is a new quarter, you will first need to manually update your registration information.
+Fortunately, can access this page even before your registration ticket.
+This application WILL NOT WORK if you do not do that first.

 ### What custom Python libraries I used

 1. `mechanize` for browser emulation